FOREX-Yen off highs as some calm returns to global markets

 Traders said U.S. nonfarm payrolls due on Friday could help strengthen, or weaken, the case for a 2015 lift-off.
 In any case, the outcome of the report should set the tone for the dollar.

-The market will also be keeping an eye on Yellen, who is due to give welcome remarks at a conference at 1900 GMT Wednesday, though no Q&A session is planned.
+The market will also be keeping an eye on Yellen, who is due to give welcome remarks at a conference later on Wednesday.